 Poland

-The main Polish tax regulations in Transfer Pricing contain the Personal Income Tax (PIT) Law and the Corporate Income Tax (CIT) Law.
-These were specified in chapter 4b of the PIT Law and chapter 1a of the CIT Law from January 1, 2019.
+The main Polish tax regulations in Transfer Pricing contain the Personal Income Tax (PIT) and Corporate Income Tax (CIT) Laws.
+These were specified in Chapter 4b of the PIT Law and Chapter 1a of the CIT Law from January 1, 2019.

 On May 1, 2004, Poland joined the European Union, accepting the EU Transfer Pricing Code of Conduct.
 In January 2006, Poland introduced the APA legislation, which, from January 1, 2007, also applies to profit split to permanent establishments.